Guy smiling and playing piano

 What's important to understand about ADHD and task switching is that it's not just an inconvenient interruption, this process is actually quite stressful for the brain.

-Furthermore, when the ADHD brain gets overstimulated, overloaded by information, or frustrated from working too hard, it's common for us to abandon or avoid the task altogether, leading to task paralysis.
+When the ADHD brain gets overstimulated, overloaded by information, or frustrated from working too hard, it's common for us to abandon or avoid the task altogether, leading to task paralysis.

-Task paralysis happens when people with ADHD are overwhelmed by life's demands and we go into freeze mode.
+Task paralysis happens when ADHDers are overwhelmed by life's demands and go into freeze mode.
 We avoid or procrastinate the to-do list because it requires a complex series of tasks that feel like too much for our brains to execute at that moment.
 Task paralysis is not laziness.
 People with ADHD generally want to do the tasks but genuinely cannot bring themselves to do so.
 Our families, coworkers, and society at large may label this as “laziness” or an “excuse.”
 ADHDers also grapple with these concepts and internalize this criticism themselves.
 The truth is task paralysis can feel absolutely debilitating and disabling.
 It can lead to some intense feelings of frustration, hopelessness, guilt, anxiety, and more.

-Task paralysis can look like classic depression.
+Task paralysis can look like depression.
 A person with ADHD might stay in bed for hours because the amount of steps required to initiate their morning routine is overwhelming on its own, let alone going to work, participating in the social world, and living up to current toxic productivity standards.
 For people without ADHD, getting up, making the bed, brushing your teeth, getting dressed, and making breakfast may come as second nature and routine.
 Each small action required to complete a task often has to be a conscious and intentional choice for a person with ADHD.
 Think about the amount of task switching required in simply the first 10 minutes of your day.
 It's a lot of effort, and a lot of decision making.
 In fact, it has been estimated that a person makes 35,000 decisions a day.

 It's easier to scroll on a phone or daydream than it is to get your brain and body to execute a series of tasks.
 Thinking of that ongoing to-do list is overwhelming for everyone, but for people with ADHD, it can truly feel paralyzing.